-I received my bachelor's degree in psychology and sociology from Trinity College Dublin, successfully completing my thesis research on the effects of non-invasive brain stimulation in human cognition.
+I received my bachelor's degree in psychology and sociology from Trinity College Dublin, Ireland successfully completing my thesis research on the effects of non-invasive brain stimulation in human cognition.
 Following my bachelor's degree, I worked as a research assistant for a number of cognitive neuroscience projects on heroin adddiction, ADHD, and motor neuron diseases.